So we have a sense of the game plan from the Democrats, from the Dems, the left-wingers, the progressives, because they smell those midterms coming.

 Thank you very much.

-I appreciate that.
+I appreciate it.

-You just covered, you know, we understand, you know, how the government is really just throwing all of this stuff at once in hopes to overwhelm the people feeling there's nothing we can do.
+We understand how the government is really just throwing all of this stuff at once in hopes to overwhelm the people feeling there's nothing we can do.

-Whether it's common core or digital tyranny or violation of the Constitution, all of these things.
+Whether it's Common Core or digital tyranny or violation of the Constitution, all of these things.

 And it always seems to come down in my mind to what would happen if half the people in this country did as Gandhi did and just stood up and said with peaceful non-resistance, we will not comply.

-Well, you know, one of the fascinating things about Gandhi that I think is often overlooked is that Gandhi was only able to do what he did because he was opposing and now I know some particularly sort of left-wing post-colonial professors would be hair on fire at this statement.
+Well, you know, one of the fascinating things about Gandhi that I think is often overlooked is that Gandhi was only able to do what he did because he was opposing.

-They would completely freak out, as I used to make them freak out when I was a young uh conservative on campus.
+They would completely freak out, as I used to make them freak out when I was a young conservative on campus.

-But um that it only worked because the British government did have some real deep-seated respect and adherence to the rule of law in some societies.
+But that it only worked because the British government did have some real deep-seated respect and adherence to the rule of law in some societies.

 Right.

-Now, I also refuse to let them put it on my house, and I'm considering having a neighbor weld a metal mesh box that goes over that whole meter system and phone wire and everything, so that nobody can even access it to take it off.
+And I'm considering having a neighbor weld a metal mesh box that goes over that whole meter system and phone wire and everything so that nobody can even access it to take it off.

 Just for everybody listening, the smart meter technology that's being installed in homes gives a tremendous amount of data to the public utilities, which can then be used for the purposes of deciding how much energy you're allowed to use.

-Never mind paying a market rate for it, which of course already has the intrusions of regulation baked into the cake, but it will tell people much more about you, your life, and your your usage uh of electricity, of water within your home than ever before.
+Never mind paying a market rate for it, which of course already has the intrusions of regulation baked into the cake, but it will tell people much more about you, your life, and your usage of electricity, of water within your home than ever before.

 Some people don't want that, and so they've stood up against it.